a0m0rajab/awesome-open-companies/README.md

 - Users: Is there enough data and single source of truth about the numbers of the users?
 - Management: Is their mangament and hiring style clear? how they work?
 - Open source: How do they support open source is there content about it?
+- Investors: The investors list that supported the company.
 - Other: For other information that we got from the companies.

 ## The list: